-To ensure water, sunlight and nutrients are reaching the roots of your shaded grass; we recommend having your lawn aerated once a year.
-Our liquid aeration will help open up your soil, promote water drainage, and allow more sunlight and nutrients to reach into and penetrate the roots.
+To ensure water, sunlight and nutrients reach the roots of your shaded grass, we recommend aerating once a year.
+Our liquid aeration will open up your soil to promote water drainage.
+This allows more sunlight and nutrients to penetrate the roots.

 Prune Your Trees

-Just because you may not want to cut down your beloved lawn decorations doesn’t mean you can’t trim and prune their branches.
+Just because you want to keep your beloved lawn decorations doesn’t mean you can’t trim and prune their branches.
 You’d be surprised how much more sunlight you create just by pruning a few limbs.

+Ecolawn takes the guesswork out of lawn care for shady areas, sunny areas, and everything in between.
 We offer an environmental approach to lawn care, tree and shrub care, and even perimeter pest control.
-Our full-service programs can help improve the look and health of your yard with natural-based fertilizers, weed control, surface insect control, and, most of all, exceptional customer service.
+Our full-service programs improve the look and health of your yard with natural-based fertilizers, weed control, surface insect control, and, most of all, exceptional customer service.

 All you have to do is wiggle your toes in your lush, green lawn.
 Take that, shade!